 ServiceState class

 A read-only snapshot of an installed service’s current state as reported by the SCM.
-Returned by Services.QueryStateOfService; not directly user-instantiable.
+Typically obtained via Services.QueryStateOfService; can also be constructed directly with New ServiceState(ServiceName).

 Dim state As ServiceState